oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Deploy jobs
 -----------

-This feature is usefull when you want to enable the users to reinstall their reserved nodes.
+This feature is useful when you want to enable the users to reinstall their reserved nodes.
 So the OAR jobs will not log on the first computer of the reservation but on the DEPLOY_HOSTNAME_.